The Stack Trace Is Precious

 end

-This will start a new stack trace at raise e.
-If I rescue this further up the stack there's no indication of where the problem was originally encountered - I just get pointed at your error handling code.
+Writing raise e starts a new stack trace originating at the raise call itself.
+If something further up the stack rescues this exception, there is no indication of where the problem originally occurred — all you get is a pointer to the error handling code.
 Precious information, gone.

 Do this instead: